-The Set up School PCs app, installed on your work PC and connected to your school's network.
+- Install the app on your work PC and make sure you're connected to your school's network.

-A USB drive, 1 GB or larger.
+- Have a USB drive, 1 GB or larger, to save the provisioning package.
 We recommend an 8 GB or larger USB drive if you're installing Office.

 The Set up School PCs app guides you through the configuration choices for the student PCs.